timothepearce/laravel-time-series-docs/docs/getting-started/what-is-quasar.md

 Laravel Quasar aims to provide a simple and understandable interface for developers to create and maintain **data projections** from **Eloquent models** easily.

 The name "Quasar" refers to the celestial body of the same name that radiates from the center of galaxies, absorbs an immense amount of matter and distorts the space-time.
+Well, consider it as a metaphor of what it can do 😄!

 ## What can it do?